mylinhthibodeau/STAT545-HW-thibodeau-mylinh/stat545-hw4-thibodeau-mylinh/hw04-data-manipulation-cheatsheet-thibodeau-mylinh.md

 (5) TRANSPOSE
 -------------

-Objective: take the subset\_tidy horizontal table and transpose it to a vertical position such that the rows become columns and vice versa.
+-   objective: take the subset\_tidy horizontal table and transpose it to a vertical position such that the rows become columns and vice versa.

 ### Base R